 More evidence today showing how far Alan Turing lived ahead of his time.
 Researchers in London have announced confirmation of Turing’s 60 year-old morphogenesis theory.
 The findings also advance the understanding of regenerative medicine.

 The Telegraph reports on new research, unveiled in the current issue of Nature Genetics.
-“In his 1952 paper The Chemical Basis of… Read More
+“In his 1952 paper The Chemical… Read More

 Date: February 20, 2012 | Author: admin | Category: Turing Film | No Comments |

 Edward White in the United Kingdom composed the music for Channel 4’s broadcast of “Britain’s Greatest Codebreaker.”
 Check out this song he wrote.
 It’s called “Computable Numbers.”
 Listen now.